top of page

 With Pippa Parker.jpg

-With our publisher Pippa Parker (centre) from Penguin Random House, at the launch of our latest whale watching field guide
+With our publisher Pippa Parker (centre) from Penguin Random House, at the launch of one of our whale watching field guides.

 Review - http://www.learntodivetoday.co.za/blog/category/dive-travel/south-africa/knysna/